Bayernatoor/btc_self_custody/src/faqs/samourai/samourai_faq1.md

 example: turn on Tor** simply leave it on the default value and move on.
 The intermediate guide will dive deeper into those options."

-If you want more detailed setup guidem check out the next FAQ below.